KillyBOT/KEngine/README.md

 3. Tessellation
 	1. This is something else, I'll tackle this later.
 Basically, this will split triangles into more triangles to create more complicated meshes.
 I don't think I will be using this right now.
 4. Geometry shader
-	1. Here I will update the vertices and turn them into polygon or line structures that will be rasterized.
-This might be changed later.
+	1. Here the vertices and vertex normals will be combined into triangle polygons, and will be added to the geometry queue
 7. Rasterization (Pixel shading)
 	1. This finds out which pixels will actually be drawn.
 These places will be referred to as "fragments."
 They hold more info than just their x and y, for example they have texture coordinates and perhaps vertex normals for lighting.
 		1. Fragments that aren't going to be drawn (i.e those behind other fragments) will be discarded